WelderUpdates/ZeroDocs/zero_editor_documentation/tutorials/scripting/functions.markdown

  # Custom Functions

 Functions are a sequence of logic statements that take a set of input variables with the goal of performing some operation.
-Functions are one of two main constructs within a class—the other being variables.
+Functions are one of two main constructs within a classâ€”the other being variables.

  ## Declaration